3 Perfect Days in West Glacier, Montana

 On Day 1 of your 3 Perfect Days in West Glacier, wake up to the heady scent of organic Montana Coffee Traders brew wafting into your room.
 It’s 6am, and your long-planned adventure in Glacier National Park awaits.
 Jump out of your queen sized bed, take a steamy shower, and head downstairs to chat with our Lodge Keeper.
 She can answer your Glacier questions while you eat a largely organic, locally sourced breakfast.
 After breakfast, she’ll bring you the trail lunch you pre-ordered (just give us 48 hours notice), and you’re off!

-The Going-to-the-Sun Road typically opens in mid to late June, although it may be much later in 2018 due to our record-breaking snowpack.
+The Going-to-the-Sun Road typically opens in mid to late June.
 You can check its status here.
 If it’s fully open, get going early!
 Drive the length of stunning Lake McDonald, the largest lake in the park.
 Head up into the alpine section, taking time to utilize the many pullouts and to marvel over the architectural wonder that is the Going-to-the-Sun Road.
 Arrive at Logan Pass 33.5 miles later.
 Parking spots can be hard to get — that’s why we recommend getting going early.

 Behind the Logan Pass Visitor’s Center, take the well marked trail to Hidden Lake Overlook.
 The first part of the trail is paved before giving way to a sturdy boardwalk, in order to best protect this fragile, alpine environment from overuse.
 Later on, the boardwalk turns to dirt.
 Please stay on the trail in order preserve this gorgeous environment.
 We want everyone to get the chance to commit this view to memory: